dw-0/kiauh/README.md

 * Back in the Raspberry Pi Imager's main menu, select the corresponding SD card to which you want to flash the image.

-* Make sure to go into the Advaced Option (the cog icon in the lower left corner of the main menu) and enable SSH and configure Wi-Fi.
+* Make sure to go into the Advanced Option (the cog icon in the lower left corner of the main menu) and enable SSH and configure Wi-Fi.

 * If you need more help for using the Raspberry Pi Imager, please visit the [official documentation](https://www.raspberrypi.com/documentation/computers/getting-started.html).